oms26/convexp_spotify/README.md

 `conda env create -f environment.yml`

 ### Environment Variables
 Replace the CLIENT_ID and CLIENT_SECRET environment variables in .env.example with your client ID and client secret from your Spotify app.
-If you have SSL certification required that blocks sending HTTP requests, keep the PYTHONWARNINGS environment variable, otherwise remove it.

 Rename .env.example to .env

 ## Usage
 `main.ipynb` is the Jupyter notebook to run.
-This file uses functions located in `src`
+This file uses functions located in `src`.